charlessipe/web-poetry/office.md

+#In Warehouse And Office.
+    _By_ W. M. MacKeracher

-    How can the man whose uneventful days,
+    *How* can the man whose uneventful days,
-     Each like the other, are obscurely spent
+     _Each_ like the other, are obscurely spent
     Amid the mill's dead products, keep his gaze
      Upon a lofty goal serenely bent?
     Or he who sedulously tells and groups